 Our morning’s program commences with a visit to the Chiesa di San Francesco D’Assisi, which contains works by the Baroque master, Serpotta, followed by a visit to San Lorenzo, a neighbouring oratory decorated with the cycles of the life of St Laurence and the Passion of Christ.
 Also by Serpotta, each scene in the narrative is presented in a small stage-like box that enclosed the space and allowed the master sculptor to convey an illusionary sense of depth, with the main figures in each scene dramatically interacting.
 The viewer is given the impression that he or she is looking through a window into the lives of Christ and St Laurence.

 The highlight of today, and perhaps of your whole tour, is a visit to the exquisite, untouched 18th-century Gangi palace.
 It was in the ballroom of Palazzo Gangi that Luchino Visconti filmed the famous ball scene for his cinematic adaptation of Lampedusa’s melancholic, ironic novel, The Leopard.
-You will be conducted through this private palace (not open to the public) which is almost exactly as it was when Giuseppe Tomasi di Lampedusa wrote his enchanting description.
+You will be shown around this private palace, which is almost exactly as it was when Giuseppe Tomasi di Lampedusa wrote his enchanting description.

 We then walk to one of Serpotta’s last commissions, the Santa Cita Oratory.
 Here in the elaborate High Baroque style we find scenes representing the twelve feasts from the life of Christ, presented in the same stage-like boxes that we encountered earlier at San Lorenzo.
 A highlight of the decorative scheme is the representation of the important Battle of Lepanto that covers the rear wall of the room.

-Our final visit for the day is to the city’s archaeological museum, Museo archeologico regionale ‘Antonino Salinas’.
+Our final visit for the day is to the city’s archaeological museum, Museo Archeologico Regionale ‘Antonino Salinas’.
 This museum is newly reopened after a long period of renovation.
-The collection includes the metopes from the temples at Selinunte and treasures from other archaeological sites in Sicly.
+The collection includes the metopes from the temples at Selinunte and treasures from other archaeological sites in Sicily.
 (Overnight Palermo) B

 Lipari - 3 nights